Republic. Gained independence from the Soviet Union in 1991.

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-The situation in Crimea is increasingly tense following the decision of the Russian parliament to authorise military action on Ukrainian soil against the wishes of the Ukrainian Government.
-Armed men seized Simferopol airport early on 28 February.
-Flights have now resumed as of 2 March but we do not advise British nationals to leave via this route until the situation becomes more stable.
-Train and bus routes out of the peninsula are still operating.
-There are reports of road blocks, but traffic is able to get through.
+Train and bus routes out of the peninsula are still operating, though subject to unscheduled disruptions.
+There are reports of road blocks, with passengers being searched but traffic is able to get through.
 If you’re currently visiting or living in Crimea, you should leave now.
 If you choose to remain, you should keep a low profile, avoid areas of protest or stand-off and stay indoors where possible.

 The British Embassy in Kyiv is open to the public by appointment only.
 If you need to contact the British Embassy, please call +380 44 490 3660, or send an email to firstname.lastname@example.org

 Around 82,600 British nationals visited Ukraine in 2013.
 Most visits are trouble-free.

 Take care on the roads.
 There are a high number of traffic accidents, including fatalities.